thoughtspot/thoughtspot.github.io/_admin/worksheets/yaml-worksheet.md

 </dl>

 {: id="limitations"}
-## Limitations of working with Worksheet TSL files
+## Limitations of working with TSL files

-There are certain limitations to the changes you can apply by editing a Worksheet through TSL.
+There are certain limitations to the changes you can apply by editing a Worksheet, Answer, Table, View, or Pinboard through TSL.

 * Formulas and columns can either have a new name, or a new expression.
 You cannot change both, unless migrating or updating the worksheet two times.

 * It is not possible to reverse the join direction in the TSL script.

+* You cannot create new tables using Scriptability.
+You can only update existing tables.

+* You can only change logical tables using Scriptability.
+You cannot change the physical version of the table that exists in a database.
+When you change the `column_name`, for example, the name changes in the application, but not in the physical table in the database.

+* You cannot import manually compressed .zip files.
+You can only import .zip files that you exported from ThoughtSpot: either an object and its associated data sources, or multiple objects of the same type that you exported from the object list page.

 ## Related Information
 - [Migrate or restore Worksheets]({{ site.baseurl }}/admin/worksheets/worksheet-export.html)